In the north, the fashion & finance powerhouse of Milan, the sinking canals of Venice and the bright villages of Cinque Terre each demand attention.

 Accommodation in Rome

-Regent Hotel Rome.
+We stayed at the Regent Hotel Rome.
 This was where our tour started, so we didn’t choose this accommodation however the rooms were very comfortable and the hotel was in a nice part of town.
 Because Rome’s metro system is pretty shocking and it is a huge city, I would stay much closer to Piazza Navona next time.
 I personally prefer smaller hotels and B&Bs that are owner-managed and where you feel more like a personal guest.
 But that just might be me!
 I know some people prefer the anonymity of bigger hotels which feel more familiar.

 Sorrento (3 nights)

 We were in Sorrento as a cheaper base for visiting Amalfi and Capri.
 It’s quite a pretty place, but perhaps not as charming as other Italian riviera towns.
 We might have been a little biased, as the mood was sombre after 70% of our group had their stuff stolen at La Reggia Designer Outlet, just outside of Naples.

 Highlights in Sorrento